MaurishPandat/DevSync/README.md

 [Click here to watch the demo video!](https://youtu.be/FL0qg1Uo-MQ?si=czYlT2vyO6qMIyL1)

-## Why CodeCafé?
+## Why DevSync?

 We saw coding classes juggling tools built for essays, not engineers.
 Existing solutions felt clunky for the dynamic nature of real-time programming.
-CodeCafé was born from the need for a seamless, browser-based coding space designed from the ground up for _true_ collaboration.
+DevSync was born from the need for a seamless, browser-based coding space designed from the ground up for _true_ collaboration.
 Learn, teach, and build—together, instantly.

 ## Core Features